 We hope that pupils will have made up their minds by the end of the Spring Term.
+Details will be sent to parents via text.

 What if I change my mind?

 We cannot guarantee to accommodate pupils who wish to change their subject choices.
 It is essential that you choose your subject choices wisely and 'get it right!
 Changing subject choices in Yr10 will be very difficult.